CSCfi/csc-user-guide/docs/data/Allas/using_allas/s3_client.md

 Read and write access can be controlled for both buckets and obkeys.

-Following command gives project with UUID _5b0ae8e724b439a4cd16d12_ read access to _my_fishbucket_ but not to the obejcts inside :
+Following command gives project with UUID _5b0ae8e724b439a4cd16d12_ read access to _my_fishbucket_ but not to the objects inside :
 ```text
 s3cmd setacl --acl-grant=read:3d5b0ae8e724b439a4cd16d1290 s3://my_fishbucket
 ```